Ursula von der Leyen

+Von der Leyen was born and raised in Brussels, Belgium, to German parents.
+Her father, Ernst Albrecht, was one of the first European civil servants.
+She was brought up bilingually in German and French, and moved to Germany in 1971 when her father became involved in German politics.
+She graduated from the London School of Economics in 1978, and in 1987, she acquired her medical licence from Hanover Medical School.
+After marrying fellow physician Heiko von der Leyen, she lived for four years in the United States with her family in the 1990s.
+After returning to Germany she became involved in local politics in the Hanover region in the late 1990s, and she served as a cabinet minister in the state government of Lower Saxony from 2003 to 2005.

-In the late 1990s, she became involved in local politics in the Hanover region, and she served as a cabinet minister in the state government of Lower Saxony from 2003 to 2005.
-In 2005, she joined the federal cabinet, first as minister of family affairs and youth from 2005 to 2009, then as minister of labour and social affairs from 2009 to 2013, and finally as minister of defence from 2013 to 2019, the first woman to serve as German defence minister.
-When she left office she was the only minister to have served continuously in Angela Merkel's cabinet since Merkel became chancellor.
-She served as a deputy leader of the CDU from 2010 to 2019, and was regarded as a leading contender to succeed Merkel as chancellor of Germany and as the favourite to become secretary general of NATO.
+In 2005, von der Leyen joined the federal cabinet, first as Minister for Family Affairs and Youth from 2005 to 2009, then taking on the role of Minister for Labour and Social Affairs from 2009 to 2013, and finally serving as Minister for Defence from 2013 to 2019, the first woman to do so.
+When she left office, she was the only minister to have served continuously in Merkel's cabinet since Merkel became chancellor.
+She served as a deputy leader of the CDU from 2010 to 2019, and was regarded as a leading contender to succeed Merkel as the chancellor of Germany and as the favourite to become the secretary general of NATO after Jens Stoltenberg.
+British defence secretary Michael Fallon described her in 2019 as "a star presence" in the NATO community and "the doyenne of NATO ministers for over five years".
+In 2023, she was again regarded as the favourite to take the role.

 On 2 July 2019, von der Leyen was proposed by the European Council as the candidate for president of the European Commission.
 She was then elected by the European Parliament on 16 July; she took office on 1 December, becoming the first woman to hold the office.
-In November 2022 von der Leyen announced that her Commission will work to establish an International Criminal Tribunal for the Russian Federation.

-Von der Leyen was included in Times 100 Most Influential People of 2020 and again in 2022, and was named the most powerful woman in the world by Forbes in 2022.
+In November 2022 she announced that her commission would work to establish an International Criminal Tribunal for the Russian Federation.
+She was named the most powerful woman in the world by Forbes in 2022, 2023 and 2024.

+On 18 July 2024, von der Leyen was re-elected as President of the European Commission by the European Parliament with an absolute majority of 401 members of the European Parliament out of 720.
+Her absolute majority was strengthened by around thirty votes compared to her election in 2019.